 Zoning.
 Sector Plan.
 Site Plan Review.
 What do these and other planning terms really mean?
 When you come across an underlined word with blue dots, click on the question mark to view our jargon busters, which will help you become better informed about planning lingo.
-If there’s a word or phrase that you’ll like to know, send us an email.

 Adequate Public Facilities Ordinance (APFO): A County ordinance requiring a determination that public facilities are adequate to accommodate growth resulting from approval of a subdivision application.

 Affordable housing: Housing units built or operated under federal, state, or County government programs, including government ownership and subsidized financing; or by the private sector under a government requirement, such as the Moderately Priced Dwelling Unit (MPDU) law.
 Affordable housing programs are designed to serve people with varying incomes up to 70 percent of the Area Median Income (AMI), although Workforce Housing allows incomes of up to 120 percent of the AMI.